sejalyadav0818/Practical-Test/README.md

-# IT Practical Test For MERN by Kabra Logitech Pvt.
-Ltd
+# IT Practical Test For MERN

 This project consists of Node.js backend APIs (MongoDB, Mongoose, TypeScript) and a React.js frontend (React, Redux, Redux-thunk, Bootstrap) to manage products and a shopping cart.